linode/apl-docs/docs/tutorials/tutorial-1.md

 To go through the tutorials, you first need to install Otomi on a running Kubernetes cluster.

-In this first tutorial, we'll be installing [Otomi](https://github.com/redkubes/otomi-core) using `helm`.
+In this first tutorial, we'll be installing [Otomi](https://github.com/redkubes/otomi-core) using `helm` with minimal values.

+## Prerequisites

+- A running Kubernetes cluster on one of the [supported providers](/docs/get-started/prerequisites#supported-providers)
+- Helm installed

 ## Instructions